RyuTsuki08/app_weather/README.md

 # app_weather
-this is my little application to see the state of weather
+this is my little application to see the state of weather.
+In the branch: master